 The question of poker is a game of skill or chance has been one that has occupied the US legal system for a long time.
 While many argue that poker is a game that is based on chance alone, and therefore should be lumped together with other games of chance such as slot machines and roulette, others argue – justifiably – that poker games cannot be won without an element of skill.
 Over the years, the US has been witness to a number of court cases where the skill versus debate has been argued over and over again.
 In some cases, the skill argument has held out, while most times it has been impossible to convince judges that poker is game of skill, based on the science of mathematics.

-A Case in Point: The Commonwealth of Pennsylvania vs Walter Watkins and Diane Dent
+A Case in Point: Pennsylvania vs Walter Watkins and Diane Dent

 Watkins and Dent were charged with violating Pennsylvania gambling laws on 20 counts by hosting poker games in the garage.
 A court case in December 2009 heard both sides of the argument, and the main issue was whether the Texas Hold ‘em games that were being run were considered illegal or not.
 Judge Thomas A. James Junior determined in his ruling that poker is a game of skill and therefore it is not considered gambling.
 He based his ruling on a 1983 Supreme Court ruling that said “for a game to constitute gambling, it must be where chance predominates rather than skill.”